cfpb/regulations-site/static/docs/data.md

 - minimizes DOM traversal for performance
 - minimizes API calls for performance
 - can use data stored both in cache and in the DOM to give content different presentation attributes based on user input
+- to accept data from the server in either html and json, to be extensible for other input
+- to keep the DOM light enough so that the user has a fluid experience